 Sinusitis in children can initially be difficult to distinguish from a URI.
 Bacterial sinusitis is suspected when purulent rhinorrhea persists for > 10 days along with fatigue and cough.
 Fever is uncommon.
 Local facial pain or discomfort may be present.
 Nasal examination discloses purulent drainage (and should rule out foreign body).
 Diagnosis of acute sinusitis in children is clinical.
-CT is avoided because of concerns about radiation exposure unless there are signs of complications, there is chronic sinusitis that has not responded to treatment, or there is concern about rare nasopharyngeal cancer (eg, based on unilateral nasal obstruction, pain, epistaxis, facial swelling, or, particularly concerning, diminished vision).
+CT is avoided because of concerns about radiation exposure unless there are signs of complications (eg, periorbital swelling, vision loss), there is chronic sinusitis that has not responded to treatment, or there is concern about rare nasopharyngeal cancer (eg, based on unilateral nasal obstruction, pain, epistaxis, facial swelling, or, particularly concerning, diminished vision).

 In acute sinusitis, improved drainage and control of infection are the aims of therapy.
 Steam inhalation; hot, wet towels over the affected sinuses; and hot beverages help alleviate nasal vasoconstriction and promote drainage.
 Topical vasoconstrictors, such as phenylephrine 0.25% spray q 3 h or oxymetazoline q 8 to 12 h, are effective but should be used for a maximum of 5 days or for a repeating cycle of 3 days on and 3 days off until the sinusitis is resolved.
 Systemic vasoconstrictors, such as pseudoephedrine 30 mg po (for adults) q 4 to 6 h, are less effective.
 Saline nasal irrigation may help symptoms slightly but is cumbersome and uncomfortable, and patients require teaching to execute it properly; it may thus be better for patients with recurrent sinusitis, who are more likely to master (and tolerate) the technique.
 Corticosteroid nasal sprays can help relieve symptoms but typically take at least 10 days to be effective.